Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination

 After encoding, each qubit undergoes parameterized $U3$ gates, defined as:

-which allows the QRG to learn adaptable representations through trainable parameters \(\theta\), \(\phi\), and \(\lambda\).
+which allows the QRG to learn adaptable representations through trainable parameters $\alpha$, $\beta$, and $\gamma$.
 These parameterized gates form the trainable part of the circuit, allowing the QRG to adaptively learn the significance scores based on the input data during training.
-The parameters of these gates are optimized through gradient-based approaches.
-Entanglement is introduced using a flexible choice of entanglement layers, such as $CNOT$, $CZ$, $SWAP$, or their butterfly-pattern variants.
-These entanglement patterns are designed based on the graph's structure and ensure that important correlations between nodes are captured.
+The parameters of these gates are optimized through the Adam optimizer.

+The entanglement layers utilize a fixed circular topology, where the $i$-th qubit acts as the control for the $(i+1)$-th target qubit (with the last qubit controlling the first), ensuring complete pairwise correlation across the circuit layers.
+Entanglement is introduced using a fixed topology of two-qubit gates (specifically $SWAP$ gates in a circular pattern) to capture correlations between the sequence of input particles.
+These entanglement patterns are designed based on the graph's structure, ensuring that important correlations between nodes are captured.
 For example, $SWAP$ gates can exchange quantum states between qubits, preserving relationships between specific nodes: